AjayRatakonda/DevOps-SRE_Blogs/README.md

 - **Namespace**: A way to **group resources logically** within a cluster.
 It helps organize and isolate resources for different projects or teams.

 ---

-This breakdown should make it clear and simple for anyone reading your README.

 ### **Services(Expose Apps to the Outside World)**
 - **ClusterIP** 🏠 → Default, allows communication inside the cluster.